What are Business Rates? Calculator and Small Business Rate Relief explained

 Small Business Rates Relief (SBRR)

-The cost of living crisis has put huge cost pressures on startups and small businesses.
-Inflation is currently at 11.1%, and the rising costs of rent and energy bills – combined with less consumer spending power – have made it more difficult for businesses to afford business overheads such as property costs.
+Moreover, the rising costs of rent and energy bills — combined with less consumer spending power — have made it more difficult for businesses to afford overheads, such as property costs.

-If your property has a rateable value of £12,000 or less you will get 100% relief from business rates.
-This rate will gradually decrease from 100% to 0% for properties with a rateable value between £12,001 to £15,000.
+SBRR is awarded on a sliding scale, depending on the size of your RV.
+If your property has a rateable value of £12,000 or less, you will get 100% relief from business rates.
+This rate will gradually decrease from 100% to 0% for properties with a rateable value between £12,001 and £15,000.
+For example:

-• A property with a rateable value of £13,500 will net you 50% off your bill
+• A property with a rateable value of £13,500 will net 50% off your bill

-• One with a rateable value of £14,000 will give you 33% off
+• A property with a rateable value of £14,000 will get 33% off

-• AND the combined rateable value of all your properties is less than £20,000 (£28,000 in London).
+• The combined rateable value of all your properties is less than £20,000 (or £28,000 if they’re in London)

 My small business doesn’t qualify for SBRR.
 What can I do?